 Election campaigning can commence anytime and may continue up to and including election day.
 However there are certain constraints candidates need to be aware of.
-Due to the current Covid-19 situation it is not recommended for candidates to undertake door to door campaigning.

 The locations and periods of display of election signs depend on the territorial authority you are campaigning in.